mwilkin/data-structures-and-algorithms/data-structures/tree/README.md

 Define a method named `contains` that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+### Find the Maximum Value in a Binary Tree

+Write a function called `find-maximum-value` which takes binary tree as its only input.

+Without utilizing any of the built-in methods available to your language, return the maximum value stored in the tree.

+You can assume that the values stored in the Binary Tree will be numeric.

 ## Approach & Efficiency

+1. Problem Domain accurately describes problem
+2. Visual will capture the process
+3. Algorithm will decribe the function
+4. Pseudo code will match the Algorithm
+5. Code will match the Pseudo

 ## Solution